Health and Wellness

 Individuals who violate the Face Covering Requirements may be immediately removed from campus or other University property as an interim measure.
 An interim removal may extend through completion of disciplinary proceedings under the student code of conduct and/or employee handbook, as applicable.
 Interim removals shall be in the University’s sole discretion and are not subject to a hearing, challenge, appeal, or other form of review.
 Removals may be made permanent as a result of a disciplinary finding.

 “Face Coverings” for the purpose of this policy, means a device, usually made of cloth, that covers the nose and mouth.
 Cloth face coverings are recommended for the general public over surgical or N95 respirators which should be reserved for medical professionals and first responders.
 Bandanas, gaiters, and face shields are not approved face coverings.
 Maryville faculty, staff and on-campus students will each receive two reusable masks.
 Maryville will continue to monitor public health guidance and may adjust face covering requirements accordingly.

 Individuals who feel that they are unable to wear a face covering, should contact the Office of Disability Support and Success (students) at (314) 529-9347 or email@example.com or the Office of Human Resources (employees) at (314) 529-9478 or firstname.lastname@example.org to request an accommodation.

 - What other protocols are being put in place to keep students, faculty and staff safe?

 Maryville is implementing numerous policies and protocols to keep our community safe.
 They include:

-• Recommended 14-day quarantine for any Maryville community member traveling by air, rail, boat or bus
+- Recommended 10 to 14-day quarantine for any Maryville community member traveling by air, rail, boat or bus

 - How do I prevent the spread of COVID-19?